The best retro diner in every state

 Oklahoma: The Diner, Norman

 This celebrated diner is located a half-hour drive south of Oklahoma City.
 Although it opened in the early 1990s, it’s a nostalgic tribute to old-school diners and appeared on Diners, Drive-Ins and Dives.
-The food is Tex-Mex and the Tamale Breakfast – grilled tamales with eggs, chilli con carne, cheese and fries – gets repeated praise, as does the Eggarito, an egg burrito smothered in tomato sauce.
+The food is Tex-Mex and the Tamale Breakfast – grilled tamales with eggs, chili con carne, cheese, and fries – gets repeated praise, as does the Eggarito, an egg burrito smothered in tomato sauce.

 Oregon: Jim Dandy Drive-In Restaurant, Portland